-So while your partner brings you flowers and chocolates on February 14th, your pup is also showing you they love you in other ways!
+So while you may also be receiving or gifting flowers and chocolates on February 14th, remember that your pup is also showing you signs they love you in other ways!

 Did you know that dogs have a similar emotive structure in their brain as we do?
-Thanks to this, there as several ways your pup can express their love and affection to you.
+Thanks to this, there are several ways your pup can express their love and affection to you…

 1. Gazing Into Your Eyes